Expanding the Adoption of Under-Trellis Cultivators in Vineyards to Reduce Herbicide Input

 growers; many types of equipment are commercially available.
 However, its adoption lags

-compared to herbicides.
-Under-vine cultivators performance, costs and applications has not been
+behind the more familiar herbicide use.
+Under-vine cultivators' performance, costs and applications have not been

 well-researched.
 Limited information on reliable providers further hinders adoption of undervine

-grower-collaborator participation, we will compare the economics of under-vine cultivation to
+2. with grower-collaborator participation, to compare the economics of under-vine cultivation to

 herbicide application and record operational information to estimate reliability, operation